bigleuxenchef/Working/GroovyHelloWorld/README.md

 - Using groovy from java
   * Case 1 : using groovy java api
   * Case 2 : using Java Script API (for both Python and Groovy)
-  * Case 3 : [ULTIMATE BINDING] wrapping up groovy script in a java class to alleviate bindings challenges.
+  * Case 3 : [ULTIMATE BINDING] wrapping up groovy script in a java class to alleviate bindings limitations of single parameter binding.

 ##### Prerequisite